salab/RENAS/README.md

 - docker compose plugin v2
   - Confirmed working at v2.19.1
   - Docker can use at least **14GB** of memory
-- if you reproduce our result, you need **60GB** of free disk space at least
+- if you reproduce our result, you need **60GB** of free disk space or more

 ### Setup